 See Related: Where to Stay in Minneapolis

 Known as the birthplace of Minnesota, Stillwater remains one of the top places in Minnesota for a family vacation.
-This destination has many exceptional experiences for families and it is an ideal place to visit at any time during the year.
-In the summer season, you can enjoy the town for water fun including kayaking, boating, and gondola rides as it’s located right on the iconic St. Croix River.
+This destination has many exceptional experiences for families and is an ideal place to visit anytime during the year.
+In the summer, you can enjoy the town for water fun, including kayaking, boating, and gondola rides, as it’s located on the iconic St. Croix River.

 If you are traveling with kids, you will love the kid-friendly attractions like BierCycle Adventures, Teddy Bear Park, and the trolley tours.
 You can enjoy one of the best family vacations at the cabins in Minnesota.
 Most importantly, Stillwater is conveniently located and gives easy access to various family vacations near Minnesota.